Feline Leukemia Virus (FeLV)

 Cats infected with FeLV carry large amounts of the virus in their saliva.
 This often leads to FeLV transmission by routine cat activities, such as licking, grooming, and shared food and water dishes.
 Other routes of transmission include biting, blood transfusion, and nursing.

 Is my cat at risk?

 Generally speaking, cats that have access to the outdoors, have contact with other cats, and/or are aggressive by nature have a higher likelihood of contracting FeLV.
 Moreover, cats carrying another virus, Feline Immunodeficient Virus (FIV), are at a higher risk for contracting FeLV.
 Based on statistics, adult cats are more likely to be infected with FeLV than cats younger than 6 months, with a median age of three years.

 Having FeLV is NOT the end of the world!

-Since FeLV can act up any time it is imperative to retest your cat for FeLV every so often.
+Since FeLV can act up at any time, it is imperative to retest your cat for FeLV every so often.
 Read more about Dr. Levy's report here.

 How often should I test my cat for FeLV?

 If your cat has not been tested for FeLV, it is best to test them as soon as possible.
 If your cat enjoys the outdoors or is part of a household with more than one cat, we recommend testing your cat once every 6 months.

 With FeLV transmitted by saliva, CatDX FAST-LV is designed to detect the virus directly in the Saliva.
 Our test is capable of detecting as little as 90 copies of virus products (RNA), providing an accurate, sensitive, and specific test.